realkendo/realkendo/README.md

 ---

-<p align="center">🚀 Keep coding and innovating to make the world a better place! 🚀</p>
+<p align="center">🚀 Keep coding and innovating to make the world a better place for everyone! 🚀</p>